xiaziyna/PyStarshade/README.md

 Developed by Jamila Taaki (UIUC).

-PyStarshade is a Python library for computing end-to-end Starshade simulations with Fresnel diffraction methods.
+PyStarshade is a Python library for Starshade simulations from star-planet system to CCD with Fresnel diffraction methods.
 This library efficiently calculates output fields using Bluestein FFTs.

 What is a Bluestein FFT?
 The Bluestein Fast Fourier Transform (1968) is an algorithm that computes M equispaced samples of the Discrete-Time Fourier Transform (DTFT) over an arbitrary frequency region between [0, 1/dx] for a compact input signal containing N non-zero samples, each with a size of dx.
 The computational complexity of this method in one dimension is O((N+M)log(N+M)).
 The Bluestein FFT is particularly advantageous when large zero-padding factors would be needed for performing optical propagation using FFT's.